-- Need to securely communicate the KSK derived DS record set to the parent -RFCs 4310, 5011 - ... but what if your parent isn't DNSSEC-enabled ? - -manually distributing your public keys is too complicated - -could there be an easier mechanism Until The Root Is SignedTM ?
+- Need to securely communicate the KSK derived DS record set to the parent RFCs 4310, 5011 - ... but what if your parent isn't DNSSEC-enabled ?

 Enabling DNSSEC in the resolver

 - Configure forwarding resolver to validate DNSSEC not strictly necessary, but useful if only to verify that your zone works - Test... - Remember, validation is only done in the resolver.